 - Compare insurance policies: have you got the best rate for health and home insurance, etc.?

-- Smart shopping: grocery costs can also be reduced without having to compromise on quality and healthy food.
+- Smart shopping: you can also reduce grocery costs without having to compromise on quality and healthy food.
+All it takes is a little online research.

 - Children: if you have at least one child, then this is also taken into account.
 We’ve listed the budget items that apply especially to parents in this article.
 On average, parents in Switzerland spend at least CHF 300 to CHF 400 per child a month.